wjreger-stats/stat100/README.md

   - final-schedule.tgn (template that can be uploaded to https://www.tablesgenerator.com/)

 For any questions about the site (data entry, structure, bugs, etc) please email me at wreger2@illinois.edu

+Update:
+- build in class for calendar elements to adjust correctly to screen size
+- reduce horizontal padding within calendar cells
+- fix code to generate exam schedules
+- vertical centre stat lecture youtube link
+- add new background photos
+- clean css code after fixes
+- clean md documents
+- write in any comments or directions for other authors
+- final check to ensure site is ready for editing and launch